News Zone

 In April 2003, ERHC and DRSTP entered into an Option Agreement (the “2003 Option Agreement”) in which ERHC relinquished certain financial interests in the JDZ in exchange for exploration rights in the same area.

-For more on the 2003 Option Agreement and ERHC’s exercising of option rights, visit Option Rights in JDZ.
+For more on the 2003 Option Agreement and ERHC’s exercising of option rights, review the pertinent SEC filing: Option Rights in JDZ.

 2004 – Participation Agreements